The following professionals lent their expertise to this article:

 Related Degrees to Consider

 • A.A.S. in Medical Assisting These two-year programs provide the skills needed to offer clinical and administrative support services in hospitals, long-term care facilities, physicians’ offices, and other healthcare settings.
 Many community colleges offer online medical assistant programs, making it a convenient and flexible option for students.
-The Bureau of Labor Statistics (BLS) found these professionals earned $34,800 in 2019.

-Resources for Phlebotomists Students & Professionals
+Resources for Phlebotomy Students & Professionals

 • American Society of Phlebotomy Technicians